lemingshen/FedConv/README.md

 ```
 @inproceedings{shen2024fedconv,
   title={FedConv: A Learning-on-Model Paradigm for Heterogeneous Federated Clients},
-  author={Shen, Leming and Yang, Qiang and Cui, Kaiyan and Zheng, Yuanqing and Wei, Xiao-yong and Liu, Jianwei and Han, Jinsong},
+  author={Shen, Leming and Yang, Qiang and Cui, Kaiyan and Zheng, Yuanqing and Wei, Xiao-Yong and Liu, Jianwei and Han, Jinsong},
   booktitle={Proceedings of the 22st Annual International Conference on Mobile Systems, Applications and Services},
   pages={1--14},
   year={2024}